 Today’s post is in honor of Staff Sgt.
-Wesley R. Williams, who on this date in 2012, was killed by an improvised explosive device in Kandahar, Afghanistan.
+Wesley R. Williams, who was killed by an improvised explosive device in Kandahar, Afghanistan on this date in 2012.
 Williams, 25, of New Carlisle, Ohio, was assigned to 1st Battalion, 38th Infantry Regiment, 4th Stryker Brigade Combat Team, 2nd Infantry Division and had previously deployed to Iraq.

 1941: When a Japanese submarine reports the sighting of the aircraft carrier USS Enterprise (CV-6) northeast of Hawaii, Japanese vessels still in the area are ordered to attack.
 Meanwhile, one of Enterprise‘s bombers spots the submarine I-70 and drops a 1,000-lb. bomb, just missing the sub, but knocking out its ability to submerge.
 Later, another SBD Dauntless finishes off the crippled I-70, sending the sub to the bottom – the first fleet submarine lost by the Japanese and the first to be sunk by aircraft during World War II.